In This Article

 Support for Various Cryptocurrencies and Tokens

 Some platforms offer support for mostly major and long-standing cryptocurrencies, such as Bitcoin or Ethereum.
-However, other platforms, such as CoinTracker, offer support for a much wider range of crypto assets.
+However, other platforms may offer support for a much wider range of crypto assets, making them a better fit for users with more diverse portfolios.

 Again, this should factor into your decision for choosing which platform to go with; we’ve tried to cover all the bases with our chosen platforms, catering for investors and traders in “blue-chip” cryptos such as Bitcoin and Ethereum, as well as more “adventurous” traders that have holdings in newer more novel cryptos.